Sub-Roman Britain: Archaeological evidence

-In the sub-Roman period, building in stone came to an end; buildings were constructed of less durable materials than during the Roman period.
+In the sub-Roman period, building in stone gradually came to an end; buildings were constructed of less durable materials than during the Roman period.
 However, brooches, pottery, and weapons from this period have survived.
 The study of burials and cremations, and the grave goods associated with these, has done much to expand the understanding of cultural identities in the period.
 Archaeology has shown some evidence of continuity with Roman education, trade with the Mediterranean, and with Celtic art.
+Archaeological excavations in south Wales in 2023 sought evidence of an early medieval monastery and school said to have been founded by Saint Illtud in the early 6th century, the forerunner of St Illtyd's Church, Llantwit Major (c.1100).

-Excavations of settlements have revealed possible changes in social structures, and to what extent life in Britain continued unaltered in certain pockets into the early medieval period.
-Hilltops, the so-called "hillforts", castra, and monasteries have been excavated.
+Excavations of settlements have revealed possible changes in social structures, and the extent to which life in Britain continued unaltered in certain pockets into the early medieval period.
+Hilltops (the so-called "hillforts"), castra, and monasteries have been excavated.
 Work on towns has been particularly important.
-Work on the hill-forts has shown evidence of refurbishment, and also of overseas trade, in this period.
+Work on the hillforts has shown evidence of refurbishment and also of overseas trade.
 One of the earliest major excavations was at Tintagel (Radford 1939).
 This uncovered rectangular structures and much Mediterranean pottery.
-The buildings were initially interpreted as a monastery, but later as a princely stronghold and trading post.
+The buildings were initially interpreted as a monastery but later as a princely stronghold and trading post.
 Another important excavation was at Dinas Powys (Alcock 1963) which showed evidence of metalworking.
 Alcock also led the excavations at South Cadbury (Alcock 1995).
 Many other sites have now been shown to have been occupied during the sub-Roman period, including Birdoswald and Saxon Shore forts.
 Work on field systems and environmental archaeology has also highlighted how much agricultural practice continued and changed over the period.
 Archaeology has confirmed Germanic burials at Bowcombe and Gatcombe on the Isle of Wight that took place at least 50 years before the dates suggested by historical sources, concurrent with Honorius's award of land in Gallia Aquitania to the Visigoths in 418.

-Archaeology, however, has its limits, especially in dating.
+There is archaeological evidence of Anglo-Saxons and Britons living on the same site.
+For example, in the cemetery at Wasperton, Warwickshire, there is evidence of a family adopting Anglo-Saxon culture over a long period.

 Although radiocarbon dating can provide a rough estimate, this is not accurate enough to associate archaeological finds with historical events.
-Dendrochronology is accurate enough to do this, though few suitable pieces of wood have been uncovered.
-Coins would normally be the most useful tool for dating, but not for sub-Roman Britain since no newly minted coins are believed to have entered circulation after the very early 5th century.
+Dendrochronology depends on the presence of suitable pieces of wood.
+Coins are often the most useful tool for dating, but no newly minted coins are believed to have entered circulation in Britain after the very early 5th century.

-There is archaeological evidence of Anglo-Saxons and Britons living on the same site.
-For example, in the cemetery at Wasperton, Warwickshire, one can see a family adopting Anglo-Saxon culture over a long period.